DSAutomations/dockerhass-docs/DockerHASS-docs.md

 When you're finished, switch back to the terminal and press `Ctrl-c` to kill the server.
 Keep this shutdown when you're not using it.

-Once everything is working consistently start adding the`-d` argument to your docker-compose command to run the container in the background.
+argument to your docker-compose command to run the container in the background.
 After launching a container like this, use `docker-compose down` to stop it again.

 #